I’m Not Scared to Reenter Society. I’m Just Not Sure I Want To.

 Some of this, I know, is symptomatic of depression, currently a secondary pandemic, a societal sequel to COVID-19.
 I’ve had episodes of depression before, and although I now have a cushion of experience to handle them—I know they’re ephemeral; I know how to endure them and crawl out again—they’re harder to come back from every time.
 Not because of their perniciousness or tenacity, but because of their allure.
 The sirens of solitude, idleness, and nihilism are becoming harder to resist.

-Once, years before the pandemic, when I had a flu and was laid up in bed, watching movies and drinking Theraflu, it took me a couple of weeks to realize that I was no longer sick; I had just grown accustomed to the flu lifestyle.
+Once, years before the pandemic, when I had the flu and was laid up in bed, watching movies and drinking Theraflu, it took me a couple of weeks to realize that I was no longer sick; I had just grown accustomed to the flu lifestyle.
 I had an excuse to indulge the pleasures of slovenly indolence with a clear conscience.
 “I understand there’s a guy inside me who wants to lay in bed, smoke weed all day, and watch cartoons and old movies,” Anthony Bourdain once wrote.
 “My whole life has been a series of stratagems to outwit that guy.”

 When I was younger, I had more incentive to thwart my own sloth and return to the productive world; I had ambitions yet to achieve.
 But I’ve since achieved a lot of those ambitions, and in the past year, they have all evaporated, as if they’d never happened.
 I know from experience that I can, with great effort and discipline, claw my way back to a baseline.
 Let’s say I do—I get off the couch, turn off the TV, start writing again, apply for teaching jobs, get another book contract.
 What Couch Guy wants to know is: What’s my reward for all of that?
 What’s the big payoff?
 Will it be as good as lying on the couch watching TV?